 When all is said and done, Horace Walpole may have best expressed the intent of many a private press when he wrote “Present amusement is all my object.”
 A private press, like a private library, be it humble or pretentious, is just that: “private.”
 Presses have been and still are as different from each other as the individuals who operate them.
 As Paul Hayden Duensing has so aptly put it, “. . . one of the luxuries of the private printer is the copiousness of time at his disposal — time to contemplate, to investigate, to ponder and weigh, time to experiment, and fail; and time to try again.”

-While this Web site, by definition, violates the basic tenet of “privacy,” it is hoped it will shed a little light on the nature of The Printery and give you a sense of the sheer joy we experience by printing privately for pleasure (and, a little income now and then, too).
+While this Web site, by definition, violates the basic tenet of “privacy,” we hope it will shed a little light on the nature of The Printery and give you a sense of the sheer joy we experience by printing privately for pleasure (and, a little income now and then, too).